So you’ve decided to jump on the ecommerce train and that Amazon.com is a good place to start. But how do you decide what to sell on Amazon?

 When deciding if a product can be profitable, these proven criteria can definitely help:

 - Evergreen — You want a product that you can sell all year round and possibly something that customers need to purchase again and again.
 If a product is seasonal (Christmas lights, Halloween costumes, etc.), it means your revenue is seasonal as well.

 - Available on wholesalers — If you plan to sell on Amazon, you should also have a manufacturer or supplier in mind to get the products from.
 (Check this list of private label manufacturers, if you have no idea where to start).

-- Weight and Dimensions of the Product – Shipping fees add up costs quickly.
+- Weight and Dimensions of the Product — Shipping fees add up costs quickly.
 A product that’s heavy or fragile will definitely have higher shipping fees than one that’s smaller and lighter.
-Look for a product that is simple, easy to pack and hassle-free to ship.
+Look for a product that is simple, easy to pack, and hassle-free to ship.

-Read reviews of customers on Amazon.
+Read customer reviews of products you’re interested in on Amazon.

 Best Sellers Rank (BSR)

 When you search for a product, the results often show you products with the “Best Seller” tag.

 Don’t just ignore this when you’re doing product research.

 Know that Amazon’s Best Sellers Rank uses both recent and historical sales figures of a particular item.